AVsitter/avsitter.github.io/pages/avsitter2/avsitter2_scripting.md

 ## LSL Scripting

-AVsitter allows creators to trigger animations with their own scripts through "Link Messages" and provides the ability to add <a href="/avsitter2_avpos.html#button">BUTTONS</a> to menus that send user-defined Link Messages to custom scripts.
-The examples below are intended only as examples, and to use them correctly you first need to have a decent knowledge of <a href="http://wiki.secondlife.com/wiki/LSL_Portal">LSL scripting</a>.
+AVsitter allows creators to trigger animations with their own scripts through "Link Messages" and provides the ability to add [BUTTONS](/avsitter2_avpos.html#button) to menus that send user-defined Link Messages to custom scripts.
+The examples below are intended only as examples, and to use them correctly you first need to have a decent knowledge of [LSL scripting](http://wiki.secondlife.com/wiki/LSL_Portal).

-{% include warning.html content="Don't use this section without a knowledge of <a href=\"http://wiki.secondlife.com/wiki/LSL_Portal\">LSL scripting</a>.
+{% include warning.html content="Don't use this section without a knowledge of [LSL scripting](http://wiki.secondlife.com/wiki/LSL_Portal\).
 If you do not have a knowledge of scripting then please consult your own scripter." %}

 {% include important.html content="AVsitter uses Link Messages in the range 90000-90500." %}

-{% include note.html content="More scripting info can be found under the 'scripting' tag on the <a href=\"https://avsitter.com/qa/tag/scripting\">AVsitter Q&A</a> archive." %}
+{% include note.html content="More scripting info can be found under the 'scripting' tag on the [AVsitter Q&A](https://avsitter.com/qa/tag/scripting\) archive." %}

 ### Link Messages to Send